NandouLopes/yPoemas/README.md

 # The_Endless_Book

-Hi... my name is Fernando and I'm from Brazil.
+Hi... my name is Nando Lopes
-My project is called "Livro-Vivo"... something like "Alive-Book".
-It creates randomic texts and poems, is ready & working but... in a different IDE - called Xailer - wich means it only runs in local machines.
-I hope someone here know this IDE: it will help a lot!

-For now I have something like 4,70 x 10E 1631 different texts/poems.
-I would love to share this 'creation' in the Internet.

-At the moment i'm working with kivyMD to build my app.
+I'm a young old-man (69 yo) from Brazil.

+I have developed a software that ramdomly gathers
+words and phrases and the result of such thing : a poetry is born.

+It is coded in Python/StreamLit.
+Since I am a " very beginner" in these languages,
+I know that my code may look like a "Frankenstein".

+Actually it runs in 6 different idioms (pt, es, it, fr, en, de) for the generated text (by Google-Translator).

+I'm looking for someone that could help me to revise the project.

+I wonder if there is a good Godsended angel interested in such a job...

 Like it?
 Contact me for more details.